Stuycs-K/finalprojectapcs-3-glick-andrew-khosh-evan-abraham-max/PROTOTYPE.md

 - Add support for multiple batter stats (Strength, swing speed)
 - Animate bat movement (swing follow-through)
 - Update 4 balls to cause a walk and not a homerun
+- Make it so the opponents play offense to (random amount of points based on a few factors)

 Max:
 - Implement different pitch types (fastball, curve, etc.)